mongodb/docs/source/includes/limits-sharding-shardkey-immutable.rst

-If you must change a shard key:
+In MongoDB 4.2 and earlier, to change a shard key:

 - Dump all data from MongoDB into an external format.